Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 ## Monitoring

-As new entries are added to the log tree, the search path that's traversed to find a specific version of a key may change.
+As new entries are added to the log tree, the search path that's traversed to find a specific version of a label may change.
 New intermediate nodes may become established in between the search root and the leaf, or a new search root may be created.
-The goal of monitoring a key is to efficiently ensure that, when these new parent nodes are created, they're created correctly so that searches for the same versions continue converging to the same entries in the log.
+The goal of monitoring a label is to efficiently ensure that, when these new parent nodes are created, they're created correctly so that searches for the same versions continue converging to the same entries in the log.

 To monitor a given label, users maintain a small amount of state: a map from a position in the log to a version counter.
-The version counter is the highest key-version of the label that's been proven to exist at that log position.
-Users initially populate this map by setting the position of an entry they've looked up, to map to the version of the key stored in that entry.
+The version counter is the highest version of the label that's been proven to exist at that log position.
+Users initially populate this map by setting the position of an entry they've looked up, to map to the version of the label stored in that entry.
 A map may track several different versions of a label simultaneously, if a user has been shown different versions of the same label.